Rajen Mody, M.D., M.S.

 Why consider Michigan for your Fellowship?

-The University of Michigan Pediatric Hematology and Oncology (PHO) Fellowship is designed to train future leaders and provides outstanding opportunities in both clinical and research training.
-This three-year program is specifically oriented toward individuals who will pursue academic careers or assume leadership positions in clinical practice.
-Clinical activities occur in one of the leading children’s hospitals in the United States as well as a leading Comprehensive Cancer Center.
+The University of Michigan Pediatric Hematology and Oncology (PHO) Fellowship is a three-year program that is specifically oriented toward individuals who will pursue academic careers in hematology, oncology, or Blood and Marrow Transplant and Cellular Therapy or assume leadership positions in clinical practice.
+A centerpiece of our training program is a ten-week “boot camp” course (July-September) that is designed to introduce physicians (without significant research background) who have completed their first year of clinical training to a series of rigorous exercises in problem-solving from the perspective of cell and molecular biology to better prepare them for their research experiences.
+Clinical activities occur in one of the leading children’s hospitals in the United States as well as the Rogel Cancer Center, a leading NCI-designated Comprehensive Cancer Center.
 The extraordinarily rich research environment, with faculty from departments and institutes throughout the university, provides virtually unlimited opportunities for young scholars in this discipline.
-The PHO training program lays the foundation for outstanding future careers, and its graduates become division chiefs, department chairs, leaders in national societies and pioneers who advance both clinical and basic research.
+The PHO Training Program lays the foundation for outstanding future careers, and its graduates become division chiefs, department chairs, leaders in national societies and pioneers who advance both clinical and basic research.
+Applicants should be dedicated to a career in academic medicine with the intent to develop a career in bench or translational science research in hematology-oncology/BMT/cellular therapy.

 Who are we?

-Dedicated social workers, pharmacists, nurses, research coordinators and child life specialists
+- 4 Dedicated Clinic Nurses social workers, pharmacists, nurses, research coordinators and child life specialists

 What do we do?